-Janet de Coux, Thou Sluggard, 1942, bronze, Smithsonian American Art Museum, Gift of the heirs of Albert Laessle: Mrs. Albertine de Bempt Laessle, Mr. Albert M. Laessle and Mr. Paul Laessle, 1972.167.28
+Janet de Coux, Society of Medallic Arts, Thou Sluggard, 1942, bronze, Smithsonian American Art Museum, Gift of the heirs of Albert Laessle: Mrs. Albertine de Bempt Laessle, Mr. Albert M. Laessle and Mr. Paul Laessle, 1972.167.28

 The motto on this medal comes from Proverbs 6:6, which reads, “Go to the ant, thou sluggard; consider her ways and be wise.”
 On the obverse, a robed woman sleeps in the shade of a tree as the day advances.
 The rest of the proverb appears on the reverse, accompanied by an image of three ants whose intertwined antennae suggest their collaborative effort.
 The reddish, earthy patina of this medal underscores the natural setting designed by Janet de Coux.